We may earn a commission when you buy through links in our articles. Learn more.

 The game does have a more chibi style for its characters, though, so bear this in mind if you’re not a fan of bobble-headed farmers.

-There you have it – every Harvest Moon game on Switch and every Story of Seasons entry for good measure.
+There you have it – everything you could ever need to know about the best Harvest Moon and Story of Seasons games.
 Perhaps there’s a new Nintendo Switch game that’s caught your eye?
 If not, we can recommend some excellent fishing games, ocean games, and hidden object games for you to try.